VRamazing/Blog/_posts/2017-12-9-Why-just-watching-tutorials-won't-work.md

-Why just watching tutorials won't work?
 I have been doing the same thing for past 4 years.
-Watching tutorials and following them towards completion.
-Although this technique is helpful in learning technology.
+Watching tutorials and following them towards completion Although this technique is helpful in learning technology.
 I don't think this is optimal and feasible everywhere.
-Its too slow.
-As of today , a lot of people @gamkedo were discussing about blockchain.
+Its too slow. .
+No matter how many tutorials I watch the knowledge seem to be incomplete.
+If I want to get a prototype done for a pet project following this approach might take months at a time.
+As of today , a lot of people are discussing about blockchain and how it can be of importance to the world.
 I realised that somewhere down the line if I want to learn a new technology then the following tutorial and then working on my prototype is comparatively a slow process.

-I can instead go for start working on the prototype and then only watch those videos/tutorials that will help me create the product further.
-Only requiring those skills that are helpful to you in the moment.
+I can instead go for start working on the prototype and then only watch those videos/tutorials which will help me create the product further.
+Only requiring those skills that are helpful to me in the moment.
+This way I can always pickup any technology that I want, create what I want and forget about it.
+This reduces dependence on a particular technology and promotes technological freedom and creativity.
+As technology is progressing so fast.
+It doesn't seem prudent to stick to one technology and using this approach can make or save a career.
+Although this approach is hacky, it gets job done quickly  and mostly produces better results.

-Still sometimes its best to follow along in a tutorial as it gives you an idea about how much time it might take for you to complete a task.
-It makes you patient.
-Both skills are equally important.
-I would try to implement second skill mostly Following tutorial gives you an understanding of what is the best way to progress in a given technology.

-Further, I have decided to give time to improve my web presence to get more gigs online.
-Now I am a entrepreneur and I have to work hard to present myself in such a way.
-Things are going great but I have to work harder now.
-I am not working hard enough.
-God is with me and will always will be.
-I am achieving my purpose slowly and day at a time.I have decided to create a  game a week and tweet it every Saturday.
-Further I can also tweet what 1 great and important thing that I completed that particular day which made that day worth living.
-It could be anything from following along a tutorial to create something awesome on your own.
-Probably FCC project.
-My attempt with these tweets would be to reach like-minded people and land more gigs.
-Further in LinkedIn
-I can share an awesome blog post that I must write every week which makes it even more important to get my blog ready and web site updated as soon as possible.
-Damn I have so little time and so much to do.
-I have to work more efficiently.
-I am sleeping a lot.
-Probably have to pull a few all-nighters and I think today is a good day for it as I don't need to exercise today.
-Anyways enough of ranting.
-Gotta work hard and complete today's work..